metamath/lamp-guide/docs/index.md

 > in the corresponding new fragment selector icon bar of the new statement.
 > Notice that the selected fragment has now been replaced by the text that
 > was previously copied into the clipboard.
+> It will then be automatically justified using `3adant2`.

+Depending on your browser and its security settings, you may have needed to approve pasting.

-You can also use your system's paste command, though it's typically less convenient than the built-in paste command provided by metamath-lamp (though there's no need to do that here).
+You can also use your system's paste command, though it's typically less convenient than the built-in paste command provided by metamath-lamp.
+Here's how, in case you want to ever do that.

-You could have done that via a click on the second parenthesis of the new statement we just created (selecting its antecedent), clicking on the icon <img width="16" height="16" src="edit.svg" alt="edit"> (edit) to edit the text directly but with the selected text highlighted.
+You'd still click on the second parenthesis of the new statement we just created (selecting its antecedent).
+Then click on the
+icon <img width="16" height="16" src="edit.svg" alt="edit"> (edit)
+to edit the text directly but with the selected text highlighted.
 You could then use your system's paste command to overwrite